kannibalox/PTPAPI/README.md

 Using the `-d` flag will download one torrent from each of the matched torrents (via filters) to the [downloadDirectory](ptpapi.conf.example#L9).

+The `-p/--pages [int]` option can be used to scrape multiple pages at once.
+N.B.: If any `page` parameter is in the original search query, paging will start from that page.

 ### `ptp-reseed`

 This script automatically matches up files to movies on PTP.
 It's most basic usage is `ptp-reseed <file path>`.
 This will search PTP for any movies matching that filename, and if it finds a match, will automatically download the torrent and add it to rtorrent.
 It can do some basic file manipulation if it finds a close enough match.